venezik/ios_capstone/README.md

 # Sprint Goals

 **Sprint 1**

-[] Set up project and basic networking for food data.
+- [ ] Set up project and basic networking for food data.
-[] Implement food search functionality.
+- [ ] Implement food search functionality.
-[] Design and implement home screen overview and calendar display.
+- [ ] Design and implement home screen overview and calendar display.
-[] Integrate the calendar with daily activities.
+- [ ] Integrate the calendar with daily activities.

-*Sprint 2**
+**Sprint 2**

-[] Build a workout creation screen with options for duration, muscle group, and survey feedback.
+- [ ] Build a workout creation screen with options for duration, muscle group, and survey feedback.
-[] Implement progress recap and visualization features.
+- [ ] Implement progress recap and visualization features.
-[] Add any additional optional functionalities based on time and resource availability.
+- [ ] Add any additional optional functionalities based on time and resource availability.

-[BONUS] Digital Wireframes & Mockups
-[BONUS] Interactive Prototype
 Schema
 [This section will be completed in Unit 9]